OpenMarket – May 31, 2021

 Buying 10DLC numbers in bulk

-The 10DLC tool also lets you buy new 10DLC numbers in bulk.
+The Numbers tool also lets you buy new 10DLC numbers in bulk.
 This might be important if you have multiple brands, or if you operate in different areas, and want to communicate with your customers via a local number.
-You can use the 10DLC tool to choose whichever area code you want in the US, and a list of available numbers will appear.
+You can use Numbers to choose whichever area code you want in the US, and a list of available numbers will appear.
 Then you simply pick your numbers and get started.

 Safe and compliant 10DLC messaging